vozovoz/apiv2/en/docs/structure/cargo.md

           "quantity": 2, // quantity of the colli with the same dimensions,
-          // in other words, if dimensions are the same, you just write here quantity of such colli "weight": 10, // weight of the collo "wrapping": { // here used only volume wrapping "bubbleFilmVolume": 0.5
+          // in other words, if dimensions are the same, you just write here quantity of such colli "weight": 10, // weight of the collo "wrapping": { // here used only volumetric wrapping "bubbleFilmVolume": 0.5
           }
         },